 -

-The human as a contradiction: a wandering creature whose existence is always absurd and meaningless, at the same time a creature-universe with no outline, no beginning and no end.
+The human as a contradiction: a wandering creature whose existence is always absurd and meaningless, at the same time a creature-universe with no outline, no beginning and no end, capable of being a magnificent inspirer.

 -